ChillingLiu/ChillingLiu.github.io/_pages/my_skills.md

 * Theory
   * Data Structures, Combinatroial Algorithms, Theory of Computation, Modern Cryptography.
 * Others
-  * Seminars in CS, Projects in CS.
+  * Seminars in LLM and Verification, Projects in CS.